DRIVING TIPS FOR SWITZERLAND

 Parking in Switzerland can be a little tricky.
 Always look for signs to tell you if you can or cannot park in a certain area, but as a rule of thumb, follow these color codes.

-- Yellow Zones: These are private or reserved for companies and may only be used by them or their clients and guests.
+ℹ️ YELLOW LINES: These are private or reserved for companies and may only be used by them or their clients and guests.
+So, do not park on the yellow lines unless you have permission.

 DRIVING IN THE SWISS MOUNTAINS / SWISS ALPS